Find Affordable College Courses

 On average, human development graduates from John Tyler Community College take out $23,763 in student loans while working on their Associate Degree.

-Full Human Development & Family Studies at John Tyler Community College Report
+Read full report on Human Development & Family Studies at John Tyler Community College

 Read More…

-Southwest Virginia Community College landed the #8 spot in the 2023 rankings for the most popular associate degree human development and family studies programs.
+Southwest Virginia Community College did quite well in this year’s ranking of the most popular places for human development and family studies students to get a associate degree.
+It came in at #8 on the list.
 Located in the rural area of Richlands, Southwest Virginia is a public school with a small student population.

 Of the 12 students majoring in human development at Southwest Virginia, 8% are male and 92% are female.